 The 72nd session of the UN General Assembly convened on 12 September 2017.
 The high-level week begins on 18 September.
 Members of Norway's delegation, which is headed by Prime Minister Erna Solberg, will participate in a large number of bilateral and multilateral meetings during the high-level week.

-Norwegian Minister of Foreign Affairs Børge Brende presented five recommendations intended for the next Secretary-General of the United Nations, together with colleagues from Colombia, Ethiopia, Ghana, Indonesia, Jordan and Mexico.
+Norway presented five recommendations intended for the next Secretary-General of the United Nations, together with Colombia, Ethiopia, Ghana, Indonesia, Jordan and Mexico.

 Human rights and good governance are so much more than items on an agenda.
 They are the pillars of human dignity, security and prosperity – and the foundations upon which meaningful lives and successful societies rest.

 Thank you for hosting this meeting, Secretary-General.
 And thanks also to colleagues for the opening remarks, Prime Minister Erna Solberg said in her statement at the United Nations General Assembly.

 ‘Norway will play an active and constructive role in the UN Peacebuilding Commission.
 We will use our experience in the areas of conflict prevention, mediation and peacebuilding to strengthen the UN’s work to promote peace and development,’ said Minister of Foreign Affairs Børge Brende.